Do I need an appointment to use the food shelf?

 When is the food shelf open?

-The food shelf is open Monday from 12:00 PM to 4:00 PM, Thursday from 3:00 PM to 7:00 PM, and Friday from 9:00 AM to 1:30 PM.
-Please note that if you arrive half an hour or less before the food shelf closes, your groceries will be pre-packed for you.
+The food shelf is open Monday from 12:00 PM to 4:00 PM, Thursday from 3:00 PM to 7:00 PM, and Friday from 10:00 AM to 1:30 PM.
+We are also open on Wednesdays for Wildcard Wednesdays from 11am-1:30pm.
+Please note that if you arrive half an hour or less before the food shelf closes, your groceries may be pre-packed for you.
 Typically, the food shelf is closed to observe New Year’s Day, Memorial Day, the 4th of July, Labor Day, Thanksgiving, and Christmas.

 I can’t make it to the food shelf during the scheduled hours.
 Do I have any options?